Top 10 essentials for self-sufficient camping

 The right tools multiply your capabilities:

-- Heavy duty fixed blade knife (10-12cm, carbon steel)
+- Robust fixed blade knife (10-12cm, carbon steel)

-- Quality multi-tool with pliers and screwdriver
+- High-quality multi-tool with pliers and screwdriver

 - Folding wood saw (21-24cm blade)